all on this page

 As Cincinnati adds new vitality to an already vibrant downtown, many traditional neighborhoods are attracting the attention of people with restoration fever.

 The rich, scenic qualities of downtown Cincinnati have turned this community into an ideal location for people of all ages and lifestyles.
-From singles and professional couples with contemporary ideals to those who are enjoying their retired years, there’s an abundance of homes to choose from.
-Liberty Hill offers well-preserved one and two-family brick units with stately windows offering dramatic views of the cityscapes.
+There’s an abundance of homes to choose from: Liberty Hill offers well-preserved one and two-family brick units with stately windows offering dramatic views of the cityscapes.
 Over-the-Rhine features restored turn-of-the century Italianate buildings as well as new structures with condominiums and homes in all price ranges.
+The central business district has many urban condos in all price ranges and styles.

 Located in the northern portion of downtown is Over-the-Rhine with 362 acres of Italianate and German Revival buildings.
 These turn-of-the-century buildings and wonderful period architecture make this neighborhood a great place to live.
 Much restoration has been done in the area, with opportunities still available.
 Homes are available in all price ranges.